 Windows users got used to Task Manager.
 When they start using Mac OS X, they find out that there is no such handy shortcut as CTRL+ALT+DELETE.
 Some tell, that there is no such tool on a Mac at all.
 And they are wrong.

-In fact, Task Manager on a Mac is available, but the tool’s name is different.
-Furthermore, Mac OS have two tools that may be compared to Task Manager.
+In fact, Task Manager on Mac is available, but the tool’s name is different.
+Furthermore, Mac OS have two tools that may be compared to it.

 This tool can be launched by pressing ⌘+Option(alt)+Escape shortcut.
 It is intended to quit applications, i.e. something like Task Manager in Windows.
 If your app freezes, use this shortcut (⌘+Option(alt)+Escape), choose the app and click on Force Quit.

 So again Apple moves towards simplification of Mac OS X functions.
 If any of application freezes, there is a tool that without additional actions allows to stop the application.
 If you have to monitor your hardware and the applications you run a special monitoring utility – Activity Monitor.